dmeister/dmeister.github.io/content/posts/2020-05-25-effective-java.md

 ### Item 7: Eliminate obsolete object references

-*[2/5]* In C++ we think much more about object lifetimes, so many this is obvious to a C++ developer, but just a couple of weeks ago I had to read the code of a hand-written container class (where `std::vector` should just have been used) which didn’t call the destructor on clear().
+*[2/5]* In C++ we think much more about object lifetimes, so maybe this is obvious to a C++ developer, but just a couple of weeks ago I had to read the code of a hand-written container class (where `std::vector` should just have been used) which didn't call the destructor on clear().

 ### Item 8: Avoid finalizers and cleaners

 *[1/5]* I would give -1 out of 5 if that would be possible.
 That is exactly what you do in C++ thanks to the clear object lifetime guarantees.
 Object lifetime is a topic where Java really annoys me.
-I think core guideline [C.30](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rc-dtor) is the closed match in the core guideline which proves the opposite.
+I think core guideline [C.30](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rc-dtor) is the closest match in the core guideline which proves the opposite.

 4 out of 8 tips for Java mostly apply to C++.